Knesset building: Temporary seats

 Ahead of Israeli Independence, the leadership of the Yishuv formed the People's Council and the National Council on 18 April 1948, with both organizations working out of the Jewish National Fund's headquarters in Tel Aviv.
 Following the Israeli Declaration of Independence, both organizations were replaced by the Provisional State Council, which remained at the JNF's headquarters until June, when they were evicted by JNF personnel who returned from Jerusalem.
 Following their eviction, the Council relocated to the Wilhelm Aberle house, convening on the second floor in a room consisting of two converted bedrooms and preparing for a general election to be held later that year.
 (Note: The Israeli Declaration of Independence stated elections should be held no later than October of 1948.
 The Constituent Assembly (later the First Knesset) was ultimately elected in January of 1949) After the election was postponed in July, the council moved to the Tel Aviv Museum of Art, convening mostly in the evenings to avoid disrupting the museum's operations.

 The First Knesset convened its first four meetings between 14 and 17 February 1949 in the National Institutions House in Jerusalem.
 It then moved to the Kessem Cinema building, later the Opera Tower in Tel Aviv on 8 March.

-In response to the passage United Nations General Assembly Resolution 303 in December of 1949 which declared Jerusalem to be an International Zone, Jerusalem was declared the Capital of Israel, and the Knesset relocated to the JNF's regional headquarters.
+In response to the passage United Nations General Assembly Resolution 303 in December 1949 which declared Jerusalem to be an International Zone, Jerusalem was declared the Capital of Israel, and the Knesset relocated to the JNF's regional headquarters.
 On 13 March 1950, it relocated to the Froumine House, where it remained until 1966.

 Conception and construction

-Discussions on the construction of a permanent Knesset building, alongside other government buildings at Givat Ram, began in April of 1949.
+Discussions on the construction of a permanent Knesset building, alongside other government buildings at Givat Ram, began in April 1949.
 Initial proposals included building the Knesset near or inside the International Convention Center, in the current location of Beit HaNassi, or within Kiryat HaMemshala.

 In 1955, it was decided to build the Knesset near Kiryat Hamemshala, both to reduce traffic and to symbolize the separation of powers.
-The Knesset began a contest to design the building in July of 1956, but no Israeli Architects applied on account of the low budget.
+The Knesset began a contest to design the building in July 1956, but no Israeli Architects applied on account of the low budget.
 Nine days before the contest's winner was announced, it was announced that the recently deceased James de Rothschild had donated 1.25M£ to the building's construction in his will.
-In July of 1957, the contest's winner was revealed to be German Architect Ossip Klarwein.
+In July 1957, the contest's winner was revealed to be a Polish-born German-Israeli Architect Ossip Klarwein.